Welcome to MaxMind’s Support Center, where you can find information about how to use and configure our products and services. Get help with:

 All correction requests are manually reviewed for accuracy, and any accepted corrections will appear in our data within 1-2 weeks.

-The GeoIP2 Country, City, and ISP databases are updated weekly, every Tuesday.
+The GeoIP2 Country, City, and ISP databases are updated twice weekly, on Tuesdays and Fridays.

 - Make sure that the data you're referencing is up to date.
 Many times, discrepancies between your actual location and the location MaxMind is reporting has to do with out-of-date data.
 To view the data we currently return, please use either the GeoIP2 Precision: City service demo or the GeoIP2 City database demo.